Prenuptial and Postnuptial Agreement Lawyer in Palm Coast, FL

 • Other considerations regarding your finances, such as how household expenses will be paid.

-Once you have a draft agreement in hand, each spouse should retain his or her own lawyer to review the agreement to ensure it is fair, equitable and legally sound if enacted as a contract.
+Once you have a draft agreement in hand, each spouse should retain his or her own lawyer to review the agreement to ensure it is fair, equitable, and legally sound if enacted as a contract.
 Each of you should engage separate attorneys whose practices include family law and/or estate planning, and who have experience with prenuptial and postnuptial agreement counseling.
 The four of you might meet to smooth out any disagreements or ideas in your draft agreement.

 Conversely, if you are having trouble getting started, an attorney from Chiumento Law, PLLC can meet with you both to analyze the types of assets and needs you have and help you begin work on a legal agreement that best serves your family.

-Once a final agreement is reached, our law firm can prepare a proper document to be signed, witnessed and notarized, and you’ll have an agreed-to marital plan as you begin your life together.
+Once a final agreement is reached, our law firm can prepare a proper document to be signed, witnessed, and notarized, and you’ll have an agreed-to marital plan as you begin your life together.

-Contact Our South Florida Marital Agreement Attorneys
+Contact Our Palm Coast Prenuptial and Postnuptial Agreement Attorneys

 If you and your spouse are considering a prenuptial or postnuptial agreement, contact Chiumento Law, PLLC to ensure you and your assets are protected as you move forward.
-Our family law attorneys have the skills and experience to help you prepare and/or negotiate marital agreements that are comprehensive, equitable and legally solid.
+Our family law attorneys have the skills and experience to help you prepare and/or negotiate marital agreements that are comprehensive, equitable, and legally solid.

-To set up your confidential consultation in Palm Coast or Ormond Beach, Florida, call us today at (386) 445-8900 or contact us online.
+To set up your confidential consultation in Palm Coast or Ormond Beach, call us today at (386) 445-8900 or contact us online.

 We’re Proud to be Involved in the Community